hkzlab/TK2000_Build_Notes/README.md

 The direction indicated in the clone's schematic is also wrong, and the diode should be facing the other direction as the one presented.

-The diodes used here are probably zeners, possibly 11 or 12V.
+The diodes used here must be zeners, between 11 or 12V, depending on the level of your nominal -12V supply.

 ![R69 and R71 with diode in series](pics/fixes/resistor_diodes.jpg)

+Note that the cathodes are pointing AWAY from the resistors.

 Here is a screenshot of the corrected schematic:

 ![R69 and R71 with diode in series](pics/fixes/resistor_diodes_schema.png)

-I have ordered a few in the range of 11 - 13V to test this circuit, will update once done.
+My build uses 11V Zener diodes (my -12V supply actually puts out -10.9V).

 ### -5V regulation circuit